 Benton County Sheriff's Office (Dispatch line)

-The Gravette Police Department consists of 12 full time-sworn officers, three school resources officers for the Gravette School District, two part-time sworn officers, and one non-sworn Administrative Assistant who are responsible for over 4,000 residents living in an approximately 14 square mile area.
+The Gravette Police Department consists full-time and part-time sworn officers, school resources officers for the Gravette School District, and non-sworn administrative personnel who are responsible for nearly 4,000 residents living in an approximately 15-square mile area.

 The Department currently has four divisions:

 SRO Division: which consists of three School Resource Officers assigned to the Gravette School District.

 Detective Division: The detective division is responsible for investigating select crimes within our jurisdiction.

 K9 Division: Gravette Police Department’s current K9 team is K9 “Roni” and his handler Sergeant Cline.
 Roni is a Belgian Malinois trained to perform multiple tasks including detecting narcotics, article recovery, tracking, missing persons, handler protection, criminal apprehension, and patrol situations.
 Roni has become a valuable member of our team and has played his part in keeping our community safe.

 In addition to the regular duties of the officers such as criminal patrol, investigations, traffic patrol, and accident investigations, many of the officers maintain advanced specialty training in areas such as Active Shooter training, Narcotics investigation, Animal Control, Sex Offender registration, DWI and Drug interdiction.